 - International signature petition.
 In 2010, Abolition 2000 member organisations gathered over 17 million signatures on a petition calling for a nuclear weapons convention, and presented these to the Chair of the 2010 Conference of States Parties to the Non-proliferation Treaty (NPT Review Conference).
 The final agreed document of the NPT Review Conference affirmed the responsibility of States Parties to build the framework for a nuclear-weapon-free world, noting the proposal to do this through a nuclear weapons convention.

 - Economics and nuclear weapons.
 In 2012, Abolition 2000 established a working group on Economic Dimensions of Nuclearism to focus on reducing nuclear weapons budgets and redirecting these to meet social and economic needs.
-Key initiatives include the Global Campaign Against Military Spending and the new handbook Move the Nuclear Weapons Money.

 - Peace and Planet.
 In 2014, Abolition 2000 helped establish Peace and Planet, a global network of peace, environment and justice organisations working to prevent war, abolish nuclear weapons, and re-allocate military budgets to meeting sustainable development goals.
 Peace and Planet organised the very successful rally and march at the UN in April 2015, and initiated global actions such as Global Wave 2015 (Wave goodbye to nuclear weapons) and Chain Reaction 2016.